Thursday, January 17, 2019

 Review

-The hugely popular duo of Chan and Owen Wilson were perfect choices of this lighthearted take on multiple genres.
-Jackie was a wonderful actor to take on the "fish out of water" character as Chon Wang (get it!).
-Owen Wilson brilliantly portrays the outlaw character Roy O'Bannon.
-They have an incredible chemistry and together make for a dynamic duo.
+The hugely popular Chan and Owen Wilson were perfect for this lighthearted take on multiple genres.
+Jackie was a fantastic actor to take on the "fish out of water" character of Chon Wang (get it!).
+Owen Wilson brilliant portrays the outlaw character Roy O'Bannon.
+They have incredible chemistry and make for a dynamic duo.

-It's never too late not to miss all the excitement of 'SHANGHAI NOON'.
-It's taking steps as a martial arts/western comedy and never lulls you into boredom and is surprisingly entertaining to all audiences everywhere.
+It's never too late to miss all the excitement of SHANGNAI NOON.
+The film takes its steps as a martial arts/western comedy that never allows you to become bored.
+It is surprisingly entertaining to all audiences.

 Star rating: (8/10) Very Good Movie